Drew Adams, Ph.D.

 BS, Bioengineering University of Illinois U-C

-Zita is a third year PhD student in the CWRU MSTP.
+Zita is a student in the CWRU MSTP and joined the lab in May of 2016.
 Her current research utilizes genetic, chemical, and biological tools to investigate the mechanism of action of small molecules which alter cell fate decision making in stem cells.
 Her undergraduate research was mostly computational; she uses these skills to streamline and automate certain aspects of her experiments.
 Outside of work, she enjoys training for local distance races, growing plants, and exploring the outdoors.

 BA, Biochemistry and Molecular Biology UC Berkeley

-Joel is 2nd year medical student in the MSTP at the CWRU School of Medicine.
+Joel is a student in the MSTP at the CWRU School of Medicine and joined the lab in May of 2019.
 His research interests include translational science with an emphasis on biochemistry and chemical biology.
 The Adams Lab allows him the flexibility in taking a high-throughput screening approach to many biological problems.
 Beyond research, he enjoys mountain biking, skiing, snowboarding, and running.

 BA, Biochemistry and Molecular Biology The College of Wooster

-Matthew is a first-year PhD student in the BSTP at CWRU.
+Matthew is a PhD student in the BSTP at CWRU and joined the lab in December 2018.
 Currently, his research interest lies in understanding the mechanism of action of drugs and identifying novel targets.
 His goal is to provide fundamental information for translational medicine.
 In his free time, he enjoys participating in and watching soccer, baseball, and basketball.

 Moved on to: Cleveland Clinic Lerner College of Medicine